 How to save money on your Internet Bill

-Like stated previously I do not use anything Verizon therefore I use Earthlink but it is actually Brighthouse Cable (Broadband) but since I use Earthlink, it is significantly lower priced for the same speed and service you would get with Roadrunner but please note you will need a broadband connection to use VOIP (Voice Over Internet Protocol) services like Ooma (mentioned below) because DSL or FIOS will not work with VOIP unless technology has changed since the writing of this but check with your internet service provider before ordering a VOIP service please.
-In case you were wondering, I prefer Broadband cable over FIOS or DSL as a rule because of the flexibility it gives me even though Verizon and other companies would argue that point, this is my stage not theirs.
+Like stated previously I do not use anything Verizon therefore I used Earthlink but it is actually Spectrum (Broadband) but since I used Earthlink, it is significantly lower priced for the same speed and service you would get with other comparable services but please note you will need a broadband connection to use VOIP (Voice Over Internet Protocol) services like Ooma (mentioned below) because DSL will not work with VOIP unless technology has changed since the writing of this but check with your internet service provider before ordering a VOIP service please.
+In case you were wondering, I prefer Broadband cable over DSL as a rule because of the speed and flexibility it gives me even though Verizon and other companies would argue that point, this is my stage not theirs.

 How to save money on your (Landline) Phone and (Landline) Phone bill